jigx-com/jigx-docs-examples/docs/Actions/Common action properties.md

 Adding an `icon` property in an action only applies to `swipeable`, `secondary`, and `header` actions.
 Primary actions do not support icon setups.

+## Working with Parent & Child Actions

+&#x20;When configuring actions across parent and child jigs, the following behavior applies:

+- If both the parent and child jigs have an `action` configured, the child’s configuration takes precedence and overrides the parent’s.
+- If only the parent has an `action`, it automatically applies to the child.
+- If only the child has an `action`, it is used in the parent jig as well.

 ## Dual action buttons

 ::::VerticalSplit{layout="middle"}